 Copy

-Mixed precision We'll be using the most common numeric type in Machine Learning these days, the bfloat16
+Mixed precision For the remainder of this article, we'll be using the most common numeric type in Machine Learning these days, the bfloat16

 type.